Goal-oriented health care: Prevention of premature death and disability

 Preventing premature death is a basic tenet of medical and health theory.
 All human beings want to stay alive as long as possible up to the point when life becomes unbearable, when death becomes a preferable alternative.
 For each person that point is different and must be determined and reviewed periodically.
-Preventing premature death and disability can best be accomplished by preferentially implementing preventive strategies with the highest potential impact.
+Preventing premature death and disability can best be accomplished by treating life-threatening conditions and by preferentially implementing preventive strategies with the highest potential impact.
 A goal-directed approach therefore emphasizes the prioritization of preventive strategies.
 That process of prioritization includes consideration of all measures that a person might be willing to take to extend their life or prevent disability including primary, secondary, and tertiary preventive strategies.

 Maximization of current quality of life

 Health-related quality of life is the ability to participate in both necessary and meaningful activities, defined broadly to include physical, cognitive, and interpersonal activities.
 The specific components of quality of life for each person are unique, and so measures taken to preserve and enhance quality of life will also differ.
 This tenet is fundamental to the fields of Occupational Therapy and Sports Medicine and is routinely applied in palliative care, which utilizes a goal directed approach for patients with serious, chronic illnesses that balances prevention of death with optimizing quality of life.
+Quality of life goals can best be achieved by addressing current obstacles and challenges and by implementing measures to mitigate future obstacles and challenges.